Rajatino16/Rajatino16/README.md

   ### Hi there 👋
 My name is Rajat Baxi, I am a final-year Computer Science and Engineering student at Manipal University, India.

-Throughout my years as an Engineering student, I have been involoved in several activities.
+I have had several experiences throughout my years as an engineering student.
 Recently, I have worked as a Software Development Engineering intern for a start-up named 3DSP, based in Greece, which aimed at developing a medical imaging software that could create 3D models from the medical images of patients.
 As part of this internship, I got the chance to learn and interact with members belonging to various European countries.

 As a computer science and engineering student, I have also worked as a web developer for making the website for my university’s annual cultural fest.
 I have demonstrated an excellent ability to swiftly learn new front-end skills, correctly analyze requirements, and ultimately deliver features on time and with few bugs.
 I have even worked as a Unity AR/VR development Intern at a start-up wherein I worked on the development of a prototype game that displayed how in-game advertising can be done in a first-person shooter game without disturbing the user’s flow.